 Important!
-Users must log in to TX-UNPS every 120 days or their account will be deactivated.
-If a user's account is deactivated, the UAM will need to establish the user account again.
-If the UAM is deactivated, then a new FND-135 form must be submitted to TDA to request access again.
+Users must log in to TX-UNPS every 90 days or their account will be deactivated.
+If a user's account is deactivated, the UAM will need to establish the user account again or a new FND-101 form must be submitted to TDA to request access.